 Pulp Mills on the River Uruguay (Argentina v.
 Uruguay)

 Dear Students, Dear Directors,

-As the primary judicial organ of the United Nations, the International Court of Justice bears a great responsibility and much prestige worldwide.
-Its principal mandate includes settling legal altercations presented to it by Member States.
+The International Court of Justice (ICJ) is the primary judicial organ of the United Nations.
+Its principal mandate includes settling legal disputes brought to it by UN Member States.
 In addition, various international organs, agencies, and the United Nations General Assembly can call upon the ICJ for counseling and advice.
 Ensuring legal justice globally and safeguarding nations’ sovereignty is at the heart of the ICJ.

-The BMICJ Student Officer team asks that you take advantage of this unique opportunity.
-If you have any further questions, please do not hesitate to contact us by email at firstname.lastname@example.org.
+The ICJ Student Officer team encourages any participating BERMUN2 students to take advantage of this unique opportunity.
+For any further questions, please do not hesitate to contact us by email at email@example.com.